-Montgomery 21 was a brit-pop influenced emo band from Mississauga, known for (and mostly made up of) featuring members of New Day Rising.
-Chris Gray formed the band in the fall of 1995, composing the core music on vocals and guitar, with Jeff Almond on bass and Adam Brylowski (also in New Day Rising) on drums.
+Montgomery 21 was a Canadian brit-pop influenced emo band from Mississauga, Ontario, known for featuring (and mostly made up of) members of New Day Rising.
+Vocalist and guitarist Chris Gray formed the band in the fall of 1995, composing the core music and lyrics; with Jeff Almond on bass and Adam Brylowski (former drummer of Unheard and guitarist in New Day Rising) on drums.
 The band name was influenced by a book that Chris was reading about the civil rights movement, which included a location and a chapter.
-After playing their first three shows in late 1995, Jeff left to dedicate his time fully to Acrid and was replaced by Jo-Anne Sanders, who was also playing in New Day Rising at the time.
-The band was still looking for its own sound, but when Mike DeEyre (who was playing in Louis Mistreated with Adam’s brother James) joined on keyboards during the Christmas vacation of 1995, they quickly evolved into this incredibly melodic band they became known for.
+After playing their first three shows in late 1995, Jeff left to dedicate his time fully to his grind-metalcore band Acrid; he was replaced by Jo-Anne Sanders, another member of New Day Rising.
+The band was still looking for its own sound, but when Mike DeEyre (who was playing in Louis Mistreated with Adam’s brother James Brylowksi) joined on keyboards during the Christmas vacation of 1995, they quickly evolved into this incredibly melodic band they became known for.
 It was in thanks to him that the band managed to distance themselves from being a “New Day Rising side-project”.

 In the March Break of 1996, Montgomery 21 went to Signal 2 Noise to record their first five song demo.
 Over time, nearly 500 copies were made and have been mostly sold at shows.
 This demo came packaged in a yellow manila envelope with a booklet of some lyrics and song explanations, expressed by Chris Gray.
 By then Jo-Anne had quit New Day Rising to focus solely on Montgomery 21.
 During one of their many shows with Seer, in 1996, both bands discussed the possibility of doing a split together.
 However this ended up being Seer’s final show as they broke up and this split never happened.
 One of the song from this first demo was also scheduled to appear on the benefit compilation for the Animal Defense League which Dave Buschemeyer was putting together throughout 1996 and 1997 but this also never got released.
 In the fall of 1996 New Day Rising broke up (for the first time), which allowed Chris and Adam to focus full time on Montgomery 21.